shrutiraj25/MachineLearning_Kaggle_PracticeProjects/README.md

 # DataScience-MachineLearning-Projects
-This repository consists of my personal practise projects on Data Science and Machine Learning.
+This repository consists of my personal projects on Data Science and Machine Learning.

 <b>1.
 Breast Cancer Detection</b>